-- Many collaborations with cultural institutions and festivals in the region (Erlangen theatre, Staatstheater Nürnberg, Filmhaus Nürnberg).
+- Many collaborations with cultural institutions and festivals in the region (Theater Erlangen, Staatstheater Nürnberg, Filmhaus Nürnberg).

 - The degree programme is not a training programme for editors, news presenters or directors.
 If you want to work in journalism, you should study journalism, do practical placements or attend a journalism school.
 If you want to be an actor or director you should study at a film school.

 - If you do not like the theatre and cinema or if you think that watching television is a waste of time, Theatre and Media Studies is probably not the right degree programme for you.
 A keen interest in the subject is a prerequisite.

 Can be combined*

 Book Studies (BA), English and American Studies (BA), French Studies (BA), German Language and Literature (BA), History (BA), Greek Philology (BA), Hispanic Studies (BA), Indo-European and Indo-Iranian Studies (BA), Japanese Studies (BA), Cultural History of Christianity (BA), Art History (BA), Latin Philology (BA), Medieval Latin and Neo-Latin (BA), Business and Economics (BA), Oriental Studies (BA), Education (BA), Philosophy (BA), Political Science (BA), Chinese Studies (BA), Scandinavian Studies (BA), Sociology (BA)